-There has been a number of discussions in the KS community recently regarding Kleefstra syndrome and KMT2C (recently named KS2).
+There have been a number of discussions in the KS community recently regarding Kleefstra syndrome and KMT2C (recently named KS2).
 We wrote to Dr Kleefstra and asked her to provide us with a statement to help clear up any confusion.

 Is Kleefstra syndrome and KMT2C the same condition?